Another Tesla driver caught sleeping behind the wheel

 Seconds later, the driver wakes up.

 Last Thursday, another motorist recorded video of a napping Tesla driver on the 15 Freeway near Temecula.
-After following the car for 15 minutes while honking, Kiki Dolas says she eventually called 911 to report the incident.
+After following the car for 15 minutes, while honking, Kiki Dolas said she eventually called 911 to report the incident.

 California Highway Patrol never found the driver.